Towards the discovery of new physics with lepton-universality ratios of $b\to s\ell\ell$ decays: Fits to and other data

 Here $\chi^2_{\rm exp}(\vec C,~\vec y)$ is constructed in the usual way out of the experimental measurements considered, and the theoretical expressions for them in terms of a vector of Wilson coefficients $\vec C$ included in a given fit, and the 27-component vector $\vec y$ of hadronic parameters that enter in the model-independent description of the $B\to K^*\ell\ell$~\cite{Jager:2012uw,Jager:2014rwa}.
 The theory term is taken in gaussian form

-where $\bar y_i$ are the central values of the theory parameters and $\delta y_i$ their estimated uncertainties.~\cite{Jager:2014rwa}.~\footnote{Theoretical uncertainties for $R_K$ are always very small compared to the experimental errors in all scenarios considered (see Fig.~\ref{fig:diffdecays} and Tab.~\ref{tab:preds}) and are neglected in our analysis.}
+where $\bar y_i$ are the central values of the theory parameters and $\delta y_i$ their estimated uncertainties, which we assume to be fully uncorrelated~\cite{Jager:2014rwa}.~\footnote{Theoretical uncertainties for $R_K$ are always very small compared to the experimental errors in all scenarios considered (see Fig.~\ref{fig:diffdecays} and Tab.~\ref{tab:preds}) and are neglected in our analysis.}

 Once it is in this form, we treat the $y_i$ as nuisance parameters and construct a profile $\chi^2$ that depends on the Wilson coefficients only,

 from which we determine frequentist confidence level intervals and contours for the Wilson coefficients.
 The construction here is nothing but the Rfit method \cite{Hocker:2001xe} with gaussian theory errors instead of parameter ranges.